-- A. APLC-based controller shall be provided, governing starting and stopping, as well as preventing, damage to the motor from overload or excessive current.
+A. A PLC-based controller shall be provided, governing starting and stopping, as well as preventing, damage to the motor from overload or excessive current.
 It shall automatically cut off the motor current and bring the car to rest in the event any of the safety devices are activated.
-The controller shall be mounted in a vented cabinet within the [TP] machine [RP] controller room.
-The controller shall utilize soft start characteristics. - B. (Optional) The controller shall be designed to operate automatically on standby power. - C. Selective Collective Operation: As defined by ASME A17.1. - D. (RP)Provide a separate battery powered unit that senses loss of power.
+The controller shall be mounted in a vented cabinet within the controller space room.
+The controller shall utilize soft start characteristics.

+(Optional) The controller shall be designed to operate automatically on standby power.

+- 1. Selective Collective Operation: As defined by ASME A17.1. - B. Provide a separate battery powered unit that senses loss of power.
 Battery shall be 12 volt minimum, sealed nickel cadmium or gel cell construction.
-When loss of power occurs, elevator shall descend to lowest landing and open doors automatically.
+When loss of power occurs, elevator shall ascend or descend to nearest landing and open doors automatically.
 After a predetermined time, the doors shall close and the elevator shall remain inoperative until normal power is restored.
-The door open and alarm buttons shall operate under battery power. - E. SAFETY DEVICES: Shall be provided in accordance with the edition in effect of ASME A17.1 and any local jurisdicational requirements.
+The door open and alarm buttons shall operate under battery power.
+Reduced speed for evacuation on battery operation is permitted.